ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  Use as much automation to enforce or provide evidence of compliance

-as possible. ere is a thriving sector of SaaS companies who specialize in automating these compliance frameworks; companies like Vanta, Tugboat Logic, Secureframe, Laika, and Drata all have offerings that will reduce your time-to-certification and total cost significantly.
+as possible.
+There is a thriving sector of SaaS companies who specialize in automating these compliance frameworks; companies like Vanta, Tugboat Logic, Secureframe, Laika, and Drata all have offerings that will reduce your time-to-certification and total cost significantly.

  If you're lucky enough to have a formal compliance person or depart -